X.25: Standardization of virtual circuits by the CCITT

 The fourth Rapporteur meeting, in May 1975 in Geneva, had 45 participants and 27 new documents.
 The Rapporteur asked whether packet switching recommendations should be issued "with a view to making international interworking possible”, "the French administration answered in the affirmative and Canada strongly supported the French proposal".
 No firm conclusion was however obtained yet.

 The fifth Rapporteur meeting, in September 1975 in Geneva, had about 60 participants.
 After discussions on the proposed virtual circuit interface, numerous issues were left unresolved.
 Concerning datagrams, ‘It was proposed by Larry Roberts of the US delegation and supported by representatives from France and Canada respectively that the datagram classification be changed from “E” to “A”’, i.e., from essential "to be available internationally” to additional that "may be available in certain countries and internationally”.
 The Rapporteur's last report expressed doubts “that a standard would be ready for adoption by SG VII”.

-At the last meeting of the full SG VII before the CCITT plenary of September 1976, the available draft X.25 raised numerous clarification questions and/or and technical objections.
+At the last meeting of the full SG VII before the CCITT plenary of September 1976, the available draft X.25 raised numerous clarification questions and/or technical objections.
 SG VII's chairman Vern MacDonald appointed an editor and provided a meeting facility for the weekend.
 After intense work during it, all issues had been dealt with.
 For an approval by the full study group, a challenge remained: copies of the updated X.25 draft had to be available in two languages.
 To get them in due time, Tony Rybczynski of DATAPAC and Paul Guinaudeau of TRANSPAC spent a full night to handwrite all negotiated amendments, and to assemble them with paste and scissors into clean documents.
 COM VII then reviewed distributed copies, and unanimously approved them for submission to the forthcoming CCITT plenary.
 At this plenary of September 1976, the X.25 recommendation and the other 10 of SG VII were unanimously approved.

 As requested by the USA, an optional datagram service was added to the revised X.25 of 1980, together with an alignment of its link layer, now called LAPB, with a recent evolution of HDLC in ISO.
-In absence of any public network operator implementing this option, datagrams were finally deleted from X.25 in its update of 1984.
+In the absence of any public network operator implementing this option, datagrams were finally deleted from X.25 in its update of 1984.